How Does Your Personal Credit Score Affect An Unsecured Business Loan?

 Rather than rejecting the application out of hand, these lenders will instead see poor personal credit as a reason to investigate further as to the reasons for the bad credit.
 It is less about the score itself and more about the reasons for that score.

-A bad personal credit may reduce the amount you can borrow or increase the interest rate being charged – or make no difference at all.
+A bad personal credit score may reduce the amount you can borrow or increase the interest rate being charged – or make no difference at all.
 It is not an instant kill-switch on the loan approval process.

 How can I improve my personal credit score?